Kobe Bryant, fiery NBA superstar and future Hall of Famer, is dead at 41

 The two were seen together at numerous NBA games recently, and videos of Gianna's basketball skills went viral despite her just being 13.

-Bryant described Gianna as "hellbent" on going to the University of Connecticut, the alma mater of Diana Taurasi and Maya Moore, two players Bryant recently told CNN "could play in the NBA right now."
+Bryant described Gianna -- who had WNBA aspirations -- as "hellbent" on going to the University of Connecticut, the alma mater of Diana Taurasi and Maya Moore, two players Bryant recently told CNN "could play in the NBA right now."

-"For 20 seasons, Kobe showed us what is possible when remarkable talent blends with an absolute devotion to winning.
-He was one of the most extraordinary players in the history of our game with accomplishments that are legendary ...
-But he will be remembered most for inspiring people around the world to pick up a basketball and compete to the very best of their ability.
-He was generous with the wisdom he acquired and saw it as his mission to share it with future generations of players, taking special delight in passing down his love of the game to Gianna."
+"The best thing that happens is when we go out and fans will come up to me -- and she'll be standing next to me -- and be like, 'Hey you've got to have a boy.
+You and V gotta have a boy and then have somebody carry on the tradition, the legacy,'" Bryant once said in an interview with ABC's Jimmy Kimmel.

+But, Bryant added, Gianna would then pipe up, saying, "I got this."

 Related Content